ibm-cloud-architecture/refarch-cloudnative-wfd/README.md

 ## Implementation

 The What's For Dinner microservices-based reference application has been implemented using two of the most popular technologies used for microservices development these days: [**Spring Boot**](https://projects.spring.io/spring-boot/) and the [**Java MicroProfile**](https://microprofile.io/).
-In this two implementations, we have used the [**Netfix OSS**](https://netflix.github.io/) stack to create a microservices eco-system.
-To know more about these two implementations, how they look inside out and more click on the images below:
+Moreover, we have leveraged [**Spring Cloud Netflix**](https://cloud.spring.io/spring-cloud-netflix/) for integrating a [**Spring Cloud**](http://projects.spring.io/spring-cloud/) version of the application with the [**Netfix OSS**](https://netflix.github.io/) stack for microservices.
+To know more about these implementations, how they look inside out and more click on the images below:

 <p align="center">
   <a href="https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd/tree/microprofile">